benmrtnz27/CandyCrush/README.md

 Check out the project here: https://benmrtnzcandycrush.netlify.app

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## What it is

+Currently this is a clone of the App game Candy Crush for the browser.

+### How to start

+Run the `npm start` command in the terminal while in the root directory.
+This should load up a local version of the game on your pc.

 ### `yarn test`